 There are various ways in which Satchel One can be used alongside Microsoft Office to create a robust and efficient workflow for both staff and students.

-If you like to create and manage tasks within Microsoft Teams, you can opt into our automatic task import integration; this means that every assignment you create in Microsoft Teams will be instantly imported into Satchel One and surfaced for staff, students and parents.
-It also allows staff to benefit from helpful insights and school wide reporting features for the tasks that are imported.
+Every assignment you create in Microsoft Teams can be instantly imported into Satchel One and surfaced for staff, students and parents.
+This allows staff to benefit from helpful insights and school wide reporting features for the tasks that are imported.

-To link Microsoft Teams to Satchel One, a school administrator will be able to enable the integration and consent to Satchel One syncing with Teams.
+A school administrator can enable the integration and consent to Satchel One syncing with Teams.

-When the administrator has consented, any work that you create on Teams will automatically pop up as an assignment on Satchel One.
+Once permissions have been granted, any work that you publish on Teams will automatically be imported as an assignment on Satchel One for the matching class.

 Share a task to Microsoft Teams